microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/externalconnectors-connectionQuota-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested **[externalConnection](../resources/externalconnectors-externalconnection.md)** object in the response body.
+If successful, this method returns a `200 OK` response code and an [externalConnection](../resources/externalconnectors-externalconnection.md) object in the response body.

 ## Examples